-Chemical monolayer is a long chain cetyl alcohol (C16-C18) which forms a thin one molecule thick oily layer on the water surface.
+The most commonly used chemical monolayer is a long chain cetyl alcohol (C16-C18) which forms a one-molecule-thick oily layer on the surface of the water.
 As these layers are degradable, there is a need to reapply the chemical every two to four days.
 With small storages the product can be applied by hand from the bank as the chemical has some self-spreading ability.
-With larger storages however, some sort of mechanised delivery system is required (Figure 5).
+With larger storages however, some sort of mechanised delivery system is required (Figure 7).
 In tests, chemical methods have generally proved to be not as effective as physical methods in reducing evaporation.
-The performance in tests was thought to be possibly affected by wind, UV radiation, algae and bacteria.
-Despite only a low evaporation saving likely, the main advantage of monolayers is the low initial setup cost.
-Additionally, the product only need be applied when it is required, for example when the dam is full and during periods of high evaporation.
+The performance in tests was possibly affected by wind, UV radiation, algae and bacteria.
+Despite only a low evaporation saving, the main advantage of monolayers is the low initial setup cost.
+Additionally, the product need be applied only when it is required, for example when the dam is full and during periods of high evaporation.

-Figure 5 Application of chemical monolayer at the 120 hectare storage at Cubbie Station, Dirranbandi
+Figure 7: Application of chemical monolayer at the 120 hectare storage at Cubbie Station, Dirranbandi Qld